Find Affordable College Courses

 Athens, GA

-University of Georgia ranked #8 on this year’s Best Managerial Economics Schools list.
-Located in the city of Athens, UGA is a public college with a fairly large student population.
+University of Georgia landed the #8 spot in the 2023 rankings for the best business/managerial economics programs.
+Located in the midsize city of Athens, UGA is a public school with a fairly large student population.

 The average amount in student loans that managerial economics majors at UGA take out is $22,099.
 The average monthly payment of a loan this size is about $280, assuming that the borrower is on a 10-year repayment plan.